 The format of the QoS Info field is defined in 9.4.1.17 (QoS Info field) when sent by an AP affiliated with an NSEP AP MLD.

-NOTE—The QoS Info field contains the EDCA Parameter Set Update Count subfield, which indicates when any of the EDCA parameters have changed, including the EDCA parameters, for an HE BSS, the MU EDCA parameters (see 10.2.3.2 (HCF contention based channel access (EDCA))), and for EHT BSS the NSEP EDCA parameters or the NSEP MU EDCA parameters (see 35.10.3 (NSEP priority access procedure)).

 The format of the NSEP AC_BE, NSEP AC_BK, NSEP AC_VI, and NSEP AC_VO Parameter Record fields are identical and defined in Figure 9-XXXb (NSEP AC Parameter Record field format).